Literatures of the Islamic Near and Middle East

 The module is taught two hours per week.
 Weekly lectures and reading classes are given by the respective specialists of the subjects covered.

 Scope and syllabus

 Where possible the programme follows a chronological progression.
-The first part deals with the ancient and classical periods and the second part with the modern.
+The first part deals with the ancient period and the second with the medieval.
 For every separate field (Mesopotamian, Hebrew, Arabic, Persian, Turkish, etc.) the lectures focus on major and important works and their literary background and/or on trends and pertinent themes of the period.
 Representative selected works are studied in translation.
 A vital component of the module will be the illustration of the close relation of these literatures throughout the centuries.
 Attention is also given to possible continuities or discontinuities in the long history of Near Eastern literature.